Skip to content

 $parallel "$srun ./runtask.sh arg1:{1} > runtask.sh.{1}" ::: {1..6}

-Another way to set up parallel runs without GNU Parallel is to launch background processes concurrently.
+Another option for setting up parallel runs is to launch background processes concurrently.
 This setup would be suitable for independent runs that use a single node exclusively.
+You can then submit multiple jobs, each on a separate node, if the total number of runs require more cores than on a single node.

 #SBATCH --partition=broadwl